WICG/attribution-reporting-api/EVENT.md

 cross-origin iframe to host the third party advertisement for `toasters.example`.

-Within the iframe, `toasters.example` code annotates their anchor tags to use the `ad-tech.example` reporting origin.
+Within the iframe, `ad-tech-3p.example` code annotates their anchor tags to use the `ad-tech.example` reporting origin, and sets the `attributionsrc` attribute based on the ad that was served (e.g. some ad with id 123456).

 ```html
 <iframe src="https://ad-tech-3p.example/show-some-ad"